hughjph/hughjph/README.md

 ### Hugh Johnson
-I am an A Level student studying Further Maths and Physics.
+I am an A Level student studying Further Maths and Physics. <br>
 I am familiar with Python, Javascript, HTML and CSS.